Deborah Raney

-Deborah Raney is an American writer.
+Deborah Raney (born 1955) is an American Christian novelist who has written or contributed to more than 40 books.

 Early life and education

-Raney was born in Texas and grew up in Rice County, Kansas, the eldest of five children.
-Growing up on a farm in Kansas, Raney was inspired by Laura Ingalls Wilder's popular Little House on the Prairie series.
-She graduated from Lyons High School in Lyons, Kansas and subsequently attended Emporia State University and later, Kansas State University.
-She and her husband, Ken, currently live in Missouri.
-They have four children.
+Raney was born in San Antonio, Texas in 1955 and grew up in Rice County, Kansas, the eldest of five children.
+Raised on a farm, she was inspired by Laura Ingalls Wilder's popular Little House on the Prairie series.
+She graduated from Lyons High School in Lyons, Kansas, and subsequently attended Emporia State University and later, Kansas State University.

 Career

-After spending almost two decades as a stay-at-home mom to her and her husband's two sons and two daughters, Raney finally began work on her first novel – a contemporary story that developed out of a discussion with her husband and teenage children on Alzheimer's disease.
-Drawing on her experiences working in a New York nursing home early in her marriage, she crafted a fictional account of one family's struggle with Alzheimer's disease.
-The award-winning book, A Vow to Cherish, published by Bethany House Publishers, would go on to win the 1997 Angel Award from Excellence in Media.
+Raney wrote A Vow to Cherish, her first novel, which was borne from a discussion with her husband and teenage children about Alzheimer's disease that drew on her experiences working in a New York nursing home early in her marriage.
+The book, published by Bethany House Publishers, won the 1997 Angel Award from Excellence in Media.
 It has since been translated into Danish, Norwegian, Swedish and Dutch, and was also published in a hardcover large-print edition by Thorndike Press.

-In 1999, the World Wide Pictures adapted the book into a screenplay that became a made-for-television movie and was aired in 200 major markets, with Raney and her husband attending the Hollywood premiere in June of that year.
-The movie was rebroadcast a second time in December 2004, and was subsequently released on video and DVD in seven languages.
+In 1999, World Wide Pictures adapted the book into a screenplay that became a made-for-television movie and was aired in 200 major markets.
+The movie was rebroadcast a second time in December 2004, and was released on video and DVD in seven languages.
 Ten years after its first publication, A Vow to Cherish was reissued in trade and mass market formats by Steeple Hill books.

-After the releases of two additional novels, In the Still of the Night (Bethany House 1997) and Kindred Bond (Bethany House 1998), both of which are now out of print, Raney would pen Beneath a Southern Sky in 2001.
+After the releases of two additional novels, In the Still of the Night (Bethany House 1997) and Kindred Bond (Bethany House 1998), Raney penned Beneath a Southern Sky in 2001.
 The Waterbrook Press (Random House) novel won the 2001 Romantic Times Reviewers' Choice Award, the 2002 Inspirational Readers' Choice Award, Book of the Year for American Christian Romance Writers, and Romance Writers of America's 2002 RITA Award.